 One World Trade Center, the tallest building in the U.S., proudly anchors this neighborhood.
 Its thoughtfully designed observatory offers stunning views and an incredible ride up in the elevator.
 Powerful and moving, the 9/11 Memorial and Museum occupies the exact location of the towers that fell.
 Designed by Santiago Calatrava to resemble a bird being released from a child’s hand, the award winning Oculus is an impressive modern transportation hub.
-The new WTC also boasts a performing arts center and plenty of retail space at the shops of Westfield World Trade Center.
+The new WTC also boasts a performing arts center and plenty of retail space at the shops of Brookfield Place.
 The imposing 1903 neoclassical façade of the New York Stock Exchange is just a few blocks away.

 At the South Street Seaport on the East River, historic sailing vessels are docked in the harbor, the merchants at the indoor Fulton Stall Market hawk their farm fresh produce, and the shops on Schermerhorn Row, built in the early 1800s, give the feel of having stepped back in time.
 The pier that juts out from here offers the perfect view of the famous Brooklyn Bridge.
 Plans underway to transform Pier 17 include a public open space with outdoor summer concerts and films as well as a glass enclosed retail space.
 Stone Street, a charming old brick-and-mortar block in the heart of the neighborhood, explodes with life from happy hour into the wee hours with bars and restaurants of every variety and a hidden picnic table-lined cobblestone back alley that links them all.